-He didn’t come to earth to abolish sickness, as sickness is a natural outcome of disobedience, and although I do believe in Divine healing having experienced it firsthand, the Lord was crucified to abolish the result of sickness – the ‘INEVITABLE’ and ‘death’ was mocked in the very face of Satan… “O death where is your sting?
+The Lord didn’t leave heaven’s glory to come to earth to abolish sickness.
+Sickness was the outcome of disobedience, and although I do believe in divine healing having experienced it firsthand, the Lord was crucified to abolish the result of sickness – the ‘INEVITABLE’ – and ‘death’ was mocked in the very face of Satan… “O death where is your sting?
 O death where is your victory?”
 (1 Corinthians 15:55).
 “He will swallow up death for all time” (Isaiah 25:8).

-I’m looking forward to seeing my Godly parents again.
-But I also want to shake the hand and have a chat with some of my favourite people of the Bible such as Abigail, the long-suffering wife who tolerated a fool of a husband called Nabal who’s mother must have had trouble bringing him up, as his name means ‘fool’.
+I’m looking forward to seeing my Godly Mom and Dad again.
+But I also want to shake the hand and have a chat with some of my favourite people in the Bible such as Abigail, that long-suffering wife who tolerated a fool of a husband called Nabal, who’s mother must have had trouble bringing him up, as his name means ‘fool’.
 And I must speak with Mary, who was the chosen vessel to carry the Lord for 9 months, and I long to meet the Apostle Paul who endured so much brutality to bring us the Gospel.

-One day I’m going to join my parents, my cousin Ray, and others, in what they’ve already had the privilege of seeing before I have!
+I’m looking forward to joining my parents, my cousin Ray, and others, in what they’ve already had the privilege of seeing and enjoying before I have!
 The Creator.
 The One who made the world.
-The One who allowed cruel people to cat whip Him and drive nails into him to destroy what puts fear into people most – DEATH, that ‘devastating thing’ that cruelly removes a loved one from us.
-THAT is what He came to earth to do!
-To destroy that!
+The One who allowed cruel people to cat whip Him and drive nails into his body to destroy what puts fear into people most – death.
+THAT is why He came to earth and what He came to do!
+To destroy the ‘inevitable.‘

 Satan’s very first lie in Genesis 3:4 was about death!
 He said, “You surely will not die!”
 Yet he was unwittingly telling the truth as we will not!

-But there is a warning in Psalm 90:10 so that we can be prepared for the inevitable, “As for the days of our life, they contain seventy years.
+There is a clue in Psalm 90:10 about the inevitable, “As for the days of our life, they contain seventy years.
 Or if due to strength eighty years.”

 The Scripture says “life is a mere breath and like a tale told” and this is so true as we look back and ask ‘where did those years go?’

-Our real, true, perfect home is one of never ending pleasure and is somewhere called PARADISE – heaven!
-A real tangible place of uninterrupted contentment that nothing can spoil.
-Whatever luxury cruise, or ten star hotel, in the most exotic of places here on earth, is nothing to what God has prepared for us!
+Our real, true, ideal home is one of never ending pleasure, somewhere called PARADISE – heaven!
+A real place of uninterrupted contentment that nothing can spoil.
+Whatever luxury cruise, or ten star hotel, in the most exotic of places offered here on earth, it is nothing to what God has prepared for us!

 So never fear death dear Christian!
-Your body is only the ‘pod’ that keeps you intact on earth, your ‘earthly house.’
-Your soul lives on.
-Your soul is as visible and real to God as your body is to other bodies!
+Your body is only the ‘pod’ that keeps you intact on earth – your ‘earthly house’ your soul is the real you and lives on.
+Your soul is as real and visible to God as your body is to other bodies!

-“This perishable will have put on the imperishable, and this mortal will have put on immortality” (1 Corinthians 15:54), meaning that the corruptible (that which dies due to the curse) will be changed to the incorruptible (that which will never die again).
+“This perishable will have put on the imperishable, and this mortal will have put on immortality” (1 Corinthians 15:54).

 The Thessalonians were worried about being separated from their loved ones.
 So Paul comforted them with this…

-“We do not want you to be uniformed (i.e. oblivious, unenlightened, ignorant) about those who are asleep so that you WILL NOT GRIEVE AS DO THE REST WHO HAVE NO HOPE.
+“We do not want you to be uniformed (i.e. oblivious, unenlightened, ignorant) about those who are asleep so that you will no grieve as do the rest who have no hope.
 For if we believe that Jesus died and rose again, even so God will bring with Him those who have fallen asleep in Jesus.
 Therefore comfort one another with these words” (1 Thessalonians 4:13, 18).

-The Apostle Paul knew just how exciting heaven was, “For me to live is Christ, and to die is gain and I do not know which to choose, having the desire to depart and be with Christ, for that is much better, yet to remain is necessary for your sake” (Philippians 1:21-23).
+The Apostle Paul knew just how exciting heaven was, “For me to live is Christ, and to die is gain and I do not know which to choose, having the desire to depart and be with Christ” (Philippians 1:21-23).